Jednorożec: History

 When World War I occurred, inhabitants of Jednorożec and nearby towns in the gmina were displaced and in turmoil in November and December 1914 when Germans and Russians fought fierce battles near Przasnysz.
 Many fled to nearby towns or hid in the woods until the fighting was over.
 Another fight broke out in early spring 1915.
 Until then, Jednorożec was occupied by Tsarist troops.
 German forces attacked on Feb.
 17, 1915 in the direction of Jednorożec with the objective of attacking Przasnysz.
 As a result of heavy fighting on 24 February Przasnysz was captured, but soon the Russians went into a counteroffensive, but were not able to oust the Germans from the area.
 In early March, when the Russians attacked the Germans, Jednorożec was on the front lines and, by March 1915, more than half of the village was destroyed.
 A Polish resistance group, called "Polish Military Organisation" (Polska Organizacja Wojskowa) was formed during the war and included a number of the village's residents, including Franciszek Berk, Stanisław Kardaś, Władysław Mordwa, Jan Sobieraj, Antoni Wilga and Józef Wilga.

 When, in August 1915 residents began returning to Jednorożec, which was now under German occupation until 1918, there were only three remaining buildings: the parsonage, a house and a granary.
 Inhabitants were dying of starvation, and efforts were made to reconstruct the town.
 Peace eventually returned to the area until August 1920, when, for a few days, the area was occupied by Bolshevik troops.

-Residents quickly rebuilt after the devastation of the village during the years 1914–1915.
+Residents quickly rebuilt after the devastation of the village in 1914–1915.
 Jednorożec in the interwar period once again became economically strong and a thriving village with 160 houses and 869 inhabitants.
 All were of Polish nationality and observed the Catholic faith.

 A monument on the main street in town is dedicated to all those who emigrated from the town to America during the mass emigration period of 1870–1910.

 Today

 Modern Jednorożec is largely agricultural.
 Today, residents in the town live in new homes alongside refurbished and preserved older homes.

 Historic sites, monuments and buildings are well preserved by the townspeople who are proud of their Jednorożec heritage.
-A nearby cemetery is well-tended and visited often by residents, to honor their forebearers of the past centuries.
+A nearby cemetery is well-tended and visited often by residents, to honor their forebears of the past centuries.

 As a measure of permanence of the population, in June 2001 a festival was held to celebrate the 300th anniversary of some of the town's families whose Jednorożec roots were traced back to 1701.

 The celebration was attended, not only by the local townspeople, but by Jednorożec descendants from America who came to pay honor to their heritage.